What Are Emphysema and Chronic Bronchitis?

 - Physical exam

-- Pulmonary function test (PFT), to help your doctor tell how much air your lungs can hold and how much air you can exhale
+- Pulmonary function test (PFT), to see how much air your lungs can hold and how much air you can exhale

 - Sputum exam, where your doctor will send a mix of saliva and mucus to a lab to examine the cells in it

-If your team thinks you have emphysema, they might order a blood test that can show them how well your lungs move oxygen and carbon dioxide in and out of your bloodstream.
+If your doctor thinks you have emphysema, they might order a blood test that can show them how well your lungs move oxygen and carbon dioxide in and out of your bloodstream.

 To treat chronic bronchitis, your doctor may recommend:

 Emphysema can’t be cured.
-But there are treatments that can help you breathe easier.
-Some can help keep the condition from getting worse.
+But some treatments can help you breathe easier.
 Your doctor may recommend:

 - Inhaled steroids

-- Antibiotics (if you have is a bacterial infection such as in acute bronchitis or pneumonia)
+- Antibiotics (if you have a bacterial infection)

 - Pulmonary rehabilitation